shape

-The NPI is a highly-specialist centre for the treatment of people with personality disorders.
+The NPI is a highly specialised centre for the treatment of people with personality disorders.
 Personality disorders do not develop overnight.
-It is often a process of years, during which a pattern develops about how a person thinks and acts and feels.
-In our treatments, we focus heavily on the background of the complaints and problems that people experience.
+Often, the process takes place over several years, during which a pattern develops about how a person thinks and acts and feels.
+In our treatments, we focus heavily on the background of the issues and problems that people experience.
 This makes it possible to identify new ways of dealing with those problems.
 The aim is to bring about a tangible and permanent improvement in an individual’s functioning.

 Closely involved persons

-Are you a partner, parent, family member or friend of a person with a personality problem?
-The family and people surrounding a client can also contact the NPI, for advice.
+Are you a partner, parent, family member or friend of a person with a personality disorder?
+Relatives and those in the client’s circle can also contact the NPI for advice.

-Dealing with a person with a personality disorder can be complex, fascinating and also demanding for people in that person’s immediate vicinity.
+Dealing with a person with a personality disorder can be complex, fascinating and also demanding for people in that person’s support network.
 As a person closely involved with someone with a personality disorder, you may be faced with conflicts, tension, a lack of understanding from others and other difficult situations.
-Family and friends may find it difficult if a person often withdraws into him or herself, always sets high standards for him- or herself and for others, or responds with unexpected emotional outbursts or impulsive behaviour.
-It is difficult to deal with these situations, and friendships and relationships may come under considerable pressure.
+Family and friends may find it difficult if a person often withdraws into themselves, always sets high standards for themselves and for others, or responds with unexpected emotional outbursts or impulsive behaviour.
+It is difficult to deal with these situations, and friendships and relationships may come under considerable pressure as a result.

 Tips